Atharvdel/Venue-Reservation-System/README.md

   Availability Check: View available venues based on input parameters such as date, city, and number of attendees.

-  Database Integration: Stores venue information, including pricing, capacity, and additional services.
+  Database Integration: Stores venue information, including pricing, capacity, and additional services such as catering, photography and videography.

   User-Friendly UI: Clean and modern UI.